po1sigala/live/01-Class-Content/03-JavaScript/01-Activities/14-Stu_Iteration/README.md

-# 🏗️Iterate Over an Array to Log Messages to Console
+# 🏗️ Iterate Over an Array to Log Messages to Console

 Work with a partner to implement the following user story:

 * As a member of the class, I want to store a list of my classmates and use that list to create a greeting for each student on the list.

 ## Acceptance Criteria

+* It's done when the names of five classmates are stored in a single variable named `students`.

-* It is done when the total number of elements in the `students` array is logged to the console.
+* It's done when the total number of elements in the `students` array is logged to the console.

-* It is done when using a for loop the greeting "Great to see you, CLASSMATE_NAME!" logs to the console for each classmate's name in the `students` array.
+* It's done when, using a `for` loop, the greeting "Great to see you, CLASSMATE_NAME!" logs to the console for each classmate's name in the `students` array.

-## 💡 Hint
+## 💡 Hints

-How can you use the element's index and the array name to access each element?
+How can you access each element using the element's index and the array name?

 ## 🏆 Bonus

-* If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge to further your knowledge:
+If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-  * What’s a while loop?
+* What’s a `while` loop?

-* Use [Google](https://www.google.com) or another search engine to research the above.
+Use [Google](https://www.google.com) or another search engine to research this.

+---

+© 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.